frederic-perez/AmE-dictionary/data/dictionary.md

 __bubble__ _v_ _A head of cabbage was bubbling in a copper pot of water._
 __bubbly__ _Bubbly breatlessness._
 __bubly__ _A bubbly 20-year-old ever on the look-out for fun and excitement._
+__bubo__ _n_ An inflamed, tender swelling of a lymph node, especially in the area of the armpit or groin, that is characteristic of certain infectious diseases, such as bubonic plague, tuberculosis, and syphilis.
 __buccaneer__ _n_ Someone who robs at sea or plunders the land from the sea without having a commission from any sovereign nation.
 __bucina__ _n_ _The bucina sounded the recall three times._
 __buck off__ _v_